bleutyler/dijkstra-om-te-redden/README.md

 OUTPUT:

+stdout

-stdout	each item in the operations file is answered on one line
+each item in the operations file is answered on one line

 TEST:

+On the command line:

-python -m unittest -v test\Test*
+python -m unittest -v  test/Test*

 VERSION HISTORY: